 Like all forms of media and entertainment, podcasting is much more than just the sharing of stories, ideas, and creativity–it is also a major business.
 This business model of podcasting is a shared revenue stream between a podcast platform, advertisers, and the earnings of the podcaster.
 But there are many variables and categories of podcasting as a business that is important to grasp.
 So what is the business of podcasting?

 The business of podcasting comprises both the platforms used for podcasts, which allow podcasters to be presented to potentially millions of listeners, as well as the earning potential of the creators.
-Podcasts become profitable based on the popularity of the podcast, and the ranking of a podcast on a platform.
+Podcasts become profitable based on the popularity of the podcast, and the ranking of the podcast on a platform.

-Are you curious about one area of podcasting business or the business of podcasting in general?
+Are you curious about one area of the podcasting business or the business of podcasting in general?
 If so, this comprehensive guide is a must-read.
 We will take a look at podcasting as a business model; how platforms and podcasters make money, and how this business model is represented in all areas of copyright and the legal system.
-Read on to find out more about the business of podcasting throughout multiple business-related topics.
+Read on to find out more about the business of podcasting through multiple business-related topics.

 How Big Are Podcasts?

 Podcasting is a major business within the sphere of media.
 This is true of both individual podcasters who happen upon the next popular and trending podcast, as well as previously established names in the entertainment and media industries who have created mega-successful audio shows.

 Podcast listeners are expected to reach estimates of 160 million by 2023 alone.
 This number alone offers some insight into just how big the industry of podcasting has come, as well as how large it will continue to grow.
 Not bad for a form of media technology that isn’t even 20 years old yet.